 This undergraduate degree prepares students to teach in public and private schools, kindergarten through 12th grade.
 Students also may receive a coaching endorsement.

-The Master of Science degree programs in Kinesiology prepares students with the competencies necessary to pursue career opportunities as ACSM certified fitness directors (M.S.
-Exercise Science concentration), clinical directors of a hospital or clinical based program which performs rehabilitative services in the realm of movement for people with disabilities (M.S.
-Adapted Movement Science concentration).
+This M.S. prepares students for careers as ACSM certified fitness directors, clinical directors of a hospital or clinical based program which performs rehabilitative services in the realm of movement for people with disabilities.